The animals of North America include some of the most diverse species in the world. They are of all different sizes

 Starfish belong to a large genus called Asteroidea, which contains over 1,500 starfish species worldwide.
 In North America, starfish inhabit both coasts — from the Northwest Pacific-dwelling Pink Sea Star (Pisaster brevispinus) to the Atlantic’s Common Sea Star (Asterias Rubens).

 Typically, starfish live in rocky shallows or gravel-laden parts of deeper waters.
-They are normally carnivorous and tend to eat stationary bivalves like oysters, clams, and mussels, with some species extending their stomach far beyond their mouth.
+They are generally carnivorous and tend to eat stationary bivalves like oysters, clams, and mussels, with some species extending their stomach far beyond their mouth.

-As many species do not need to travel quickly to feed or mate (males and females typically release spores into the water), starfish have evolved to be languid creatures, often traveling at speeds of 0.096 km per hour (0.06 miles per hour).
+As many species do not need to travel quickly to feed or mate (males and females typically release spores into the water), starfish have evolved to be sedentary creatures, often traveling at speeds of 0.096 km per hour (0.06 miles per hour).

 5. Desert Tortoises

-Desert tortoises are a couple of reptile species common in the Mojave and Sonoran deserts (Southern California, Nevada, Utah, Arizona, and Northwestern Mexico).
+Desert tortoises are a few reptile species common in the Mojave and Sonoran deserts (Southern California, Nevada, Utah, Arizona, and Northwestern Mexico).
 They grow to about nine to fifteen inches in length and can weigh as much as fifteen pounds.

-Desert tortoises are actually two species, Gopherus agassizii and Gopherus morafkai, living west and east of the Colorado River, respectively.
-They have a hard, high shell, domed in shape, and can withdraw their limbs completely underneath it.
+Desert tortoises are two species, Gopherus agassizii and Gopherus more kai, living west and east of the Colorado River, respectively.
+They have a complex, high shell, domed in shape, and can withdraw their limbs entirely underneath it.

 Feeding on cacti, grasses, and wildflowers, desert tortoises do not need to move fast to capture prey or run away from predators.
 Often burrowing underground for cover, these animals have a walking speed of only 0.05 km/hr (0.03 miles per hour).

 4. Garden Snails

 Whether you consider it a garden pest or a delightful delicacy, the garden snail (Cornu aspersum) is one of North America’s slowest gastropods.
 Existing on the continent entirely as an introduced species, this species inhabits Canada, Mexico, Haiti, Martinique, and large parts of the United States.

-Garden snails have a distinct shell that is 1.1 to 1.7 inches in diameter and typically feeds on flowers, plants, and shrubs; they also particularly favor citrus plants and fruit.
+Garden snails have a distinct shell of 1.1 to 1.7 inches in diameter and typically feed on flowers, plants, and shrubs; they also particularly favor citrus plants and fruit.